-The Journal is managed by graduate teaching assistants from the Department of Law and Criminology.
+The Journal is managed by graduate teaching assistants from the School of Law, Criminology and Policing.

 Submission guidelines from the Law and Criminology Journal (LCJ)

 The LCJ welcomes any submission from law, criminology, policing and politics.
 The journal’s topics can be broad as long as it fits within the remits of the aforementioned disciplines.

 Submissions that will be accepted for review must adhere to the journal’s guidelines:

 - Submissions must have a cover sheet beginning with a clear title of the paper followed by the authors full name and affiliation such as department name, year of study or title of your current programme and a university email address.